adinilfeld/generals-ar/README.md

 6. Click the Build button (looks like a "play" button)
 7. If needed, follow any prompts to (a) enable Developer Mode, and (b) trust the Developer App certificate; afterwards, build again
 8. Follow instructions 3-5 to install the app on a second device.

+Notes:
+- The device(s) running the app must be running iOS/iPadOS 17.4 or higher.
+- The server cannot handle more than 2 devices at the same time.

 ## Play the game! ##
 To reset the game: